 What’s the difference between CBD & THC?

 CBD (Cannabidiol) and THC (Tetrahydrocannabinol) are the two most common cannabinoids found in cannabis.
-The main difference between THC and CBD is that THC is psychoactive.
+The main difference between THC and CBD is that THC is psychotropic.
 This means that THC gets you high.
 It can cause a user to giggle, make the eyes bloodshot red, impact their perception of time, and can make them feel relaxed.
-By contrast, CBD does not have any psychoactive effects.
+By contrast, CBD does not have any psychotropic effects.
 It can also be used to reverse the effects of THC in case a person has consumed too much.
 CBD is more popular among medicinal users because it can help combat a plethora of conditions.
 It reduces inflammation and can treat chronic conditions like multiple sclerosis.
 It has even been shown to be an effective treatment for Epilepsy.

 If you’re familiar with the high from THC, then you probably know that ingesting THC from cannabis is more intense than smoking it.
 The reason for this is because the body breaks down THC differently when it is eaten and digested than when it is smoked.